zedlopez/ifm/The Recipe Book.md

 ## Simple Machines

 ^^{kinds: catalogue: device} ^^{devices+kind+}^^{machines (implementing)}^^{assemblies}^^{components: of machines}^^{turning devices on / off}^^{switched on / off (device)+prop+} ^^{switched on (device)+propcat+} ^^{switched off (device)+propcat+}
-The "device" kind provides for the simplest form of machine: one which is, at any given moment, switched on or switched off.
+The `device` kind provides for the simplest form of machine: one which is, at any given moment, switched on or switched off.
 Inform looks after this state, but leaves it to us to make the machine actually do something:

 	The air-conditioning unit is a device in the Florist's Shop.
 The air-conditioning is fixed in place and switched on.